AdaCore/gnatstudio/docs/users_guide/extending.rst

 :command:`<variable_name>` with the value of the variable.
 If :command:`<variable_name>` is all lower case, the substitution is convert to lower-case.
 If :command:`<variable_name>` is in mixed case, the substitution is convert into mixed case as well.
-If it's in upper case, the substitution contains the original value specified by the user.
+If it is in upper case, the substitution contains the original value specified by the user.